openshift/runbooks/alerts/ClusterOperatorDegraded.md

-The alert `ClusterOperatorDegraded` is fired by [cluster-version-operator](https://github.com/openshift/cluster-version-operator)(CVO) when a `ClusterOperator` is in `degraded` state for certain period of time.
-An operator reports `Degraded` when its current state does not match its desired state over a period resulting in a lower quality of service.The time may vary by component, but a `Degraded` state represents the persistent observation of a condition.
-A service may be `Available` even if it is degraded.
-For example, your service may desire 3 running pods, but 1 pod is in a crash-looping.
+The alert `ClusterOperatorDegraded` is fired by [cluster-version-operator](https://github.com/openshift/cluster-version-operator)(CVO) when a `ClusterOperator` is in `degraded` state for a certain period.
+An operator reports `Degraded` when its current state does not match its desired state over a period resulting in a lower quality of service.
+The time may vary by component, but a `Degraded` state represents the persistent observation of a condition.
+A service state may be `Available` even when degraded.
+For example, your service may desire three running pods, but one pod is in a crash-looping.
 The service is `Available` but `Degraded` because it may have a lower quality of service.
 A component may be `Progressing` but not `Degraded` because the transition from one state to another does not persist over a long enough period to report `Degraded`.
 A service should not report `Degraded` during a normal upgrade.
 A service may report `Degraded` in response to a persistent infrastructure failure that requires administrator intervention.
-For example, if a control plane host is unhealthy and must be replaced.
+For example, when a control plane host is unhealthy and has to be replaced.
 An operator should report `Degraded` if unexpected errors occur over a period, but the expectation is that all unexpected errors are handled as operators mature.

 ## Impact